opnfv/apex/docs/release/scenarios/os-odl-nofeature-ha/os-odl-nofeature-ha.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) <optionally add copywriters name>

-This document provides scenario level details for Fraser 1.0 of deployment with the OpenDaylight SDN controller and no extra features enabled.
+This document provides scenario level details for Gambia 1.0 of deployment with the OpenDaylight SDN controller and no extra features enabled.

 ============
 Introduction
 ============

-This scenario is used primarily to validate and deploy a Pike OpenStack deployment with OpenDaylight, and without any NFV features enabled.
+This scenario is used primarily to validate and deploy a Queens OpenStack deployment with OpenDaylight, and without any NFV features enabled.

 Scenario components and composition